 Alyson Lex 19:27

 I know Jenny's in her element with talking about design and everything, but I'm a copywriter and I'm going to talk about words.
-So can we talk about naming things like course, my, my program, even my challenge or my summit, or anything that I'm launching?
+So can we talk about naming things, my course my, my program, even my challenge or my summit, or anything that I'm launching?
 I kind of struggle with it.
-I've come up with stuff now and then but how should I start that process?
+I've come out with stuff now and then but how should I start that process?

 Yeah.
 I i think i aligned with the idea of the The simpler, the better in the sense that, if you can, can you be literal with what you're doing?
 So Have either of you read or heard about the story brand?